 The Boat House only open to the public on Sunday afternoons with free live music.

-The Boat House is also available for exclusive hire for large groups
+The Boat House is also available for exclusive hire for large groups on all other days of the week.

 By Private Vessel